ernstlab/CNEP/README.md

 *exons_gencode_v19.bed.gz* - bed file with exon coordinates

+*traindirfeatures.txt* - this file is only relevant if splitting training data across multiple directories (see option B below).
+It a tab delimited text file with each line corresponding to a feature subset.
+The first column contains the directory TRAINDIR_SUBSET for the feature subset from Step 3 option B. The second column contains the featurelist_subset.txt file name for the feature subset from Step 3 option B. The third column contains the corresponding INPUTBEDDIR_SUBSET sub-directory of INPUTBEDDIR where the files are from Step 3 option B.

 These are by default directories with intermediate outputs:

 *SAMPLEDIR* -- Directory where sample files are written